iOut1aw/Mikrotik-exporter/README.md

 ## Prerequisites

-You should create a user on the device that has API and read-only access :
+You should create a user on the device that has `api` and `read` access :

 ```mikrotik
 /user group add name=prometheus policy=api,read,winbox